blink1073/specifications/source/transactions-convenient-api/transactions-convenient-api.rst

       back to step two.

    c.
 If the callback's error includes a "UnknownTransactionCommitResult" label,
-      the callback must have manually commited a transaction, propagate the callback's error to the caller of ``withTransaction`` and return immediately.
+      the callback must have manually committed a transaction, propagate the callback's error to the caller of ``withTransaction`` and return immediately.